grain-lang/grain-lang.org/src/stdlib/sys/file.md

 - *fd:* The file descriptor in which space will be allocated
 - *offset:* The position within the file to begin writing
-- *nBytes:* The number of bytes to allocate
+- *size:* The number of bytes to allocate

 ### File.**fdClose**